zephyrproject-rtos/qm/scripts/test_reports/README.md

 ```

 Python script for Sanitycheck and for SanitycheckBatch has useful log information, for better view of it you can follow next step.
-For example, if you want to upload all Junit results from a directory and see log output, you can use next command.
+For example, if you want to upload all Junit results from a directory, and upload bug information from a file, then see log output, you can use next command.
 Create empty file log.txt before run that command.

 ```
-$ python3 report.py --runner sanitycheckbatch -j junit4TestRail -V master-2019-10-16-3d4aef8f99    -p 5 -s 52 -m 9 >> log.txt
+$ python3 report.py --runner sanitycheckbatch -j junit4TestRail -V master-2019-10-16-3d4aef8f99    -p 5 -s 52 -m 9 -b buginfo.ini>> log.txt
 ```

 To upload one single Junit file produced by Sanitycheck, use the following command: